Spectral triples for the Sierpinski Gasket: Introduction

 \centerline{ }

-The gasket $K$ was introduced by Sierpi\'nsky for pure topological motivations \cite{Sierpinski}.
-Successively, using measure theory, it was noticed that it is a space with a non integer Hausdorff dimension $d=\frac{\ln 3}{\ln 2}$ \cite{Hutch}, and later $K$ attracted the attention of Probabilists who constructed a stochastic process $X_t $ with continuous sample paths on $K$ \cite{Ku1}.
-The process is symmetric w.r.t. the Hausdorff measure $\mu_H$ and has a self-adjoint generator $\Delta$ in $L^2 (K,\mu_H)$ with discrete spectrum \cite{FS}.
-Finally, Kigami \cite{Kiga} associated with the gasket (and other fractals) a so called harmonic structure, which directly produces a Dirichlet form, whose generator in $L^2 (K,\mu_H)$ coincides with $\Delta$.
+The gasket $K$ was introduced by Sierpi\'nski for purely topological motivations \cite{Sierpinski}.
+Successively, using measure theory, it was noticed that it is a space with a non integer Hausdorff dimension $d_H=\frac{\ln 3}{\ln 2}$ \cite{Hutch}, which later attracted the attention of Probabilists, who constructed a stochastic process $X_t $ with continuous sample paths on $K$ \cite{Ku1}.
+The process is symmetric w.r.t. the Hausdorff measure $\mu_H$ and has a self-adjoint generator $\Delta$ in $L^2 (K,\mu_H)$, whose discrete spectrum was carefully studied by Fukushima and Shima in \cite{FS}.
+Finally, Kigami \cite{Kiga} introduced on the gasket (and other fractals) the notion of harmonic structure, the most symmetric choice of which produces on $K$ the so called standard Dirichlet form, whose associated self-adjoint operator in $L^2 (K,\mu_H)$ coincides with $\Delta$.

 We recall that the main object for the spectral description of the metric aspects of a geometry, introduced by Connes \cite{Co}, is the so called spectral triple $(\ca,\ch,D)$.
-It consists of an algebra $\ca$ acting on a Hilbert space $\ch$, and of a selfadjoint unbounded operator $D$, the so called Dirac operator.
-Main requests are the boundedness of the commutators $[D,a]$ of the elements $a\in\ca$ with $D$, and the fact that $D$ has compact resolvent.
-With those data, one may reconstruct the basic objects of Riamanniann geometry.
-The integral $\int a$ w.r.t. the Riemannian volume form is replaced by the functional
+It consists of an algebra $\ca$ acting on a Hilbert space $\ch$ and a self-adjoint unbounded operator $D$, the so called Dirac operator.
+Main requests are the boundedness of the commutators $[D,a]$ of the elements $a\in\ca$ with $D$, and the fact that $D$ has discrete spectrum.
+Such triples are meant to generalize the role that, on a compact Riemannian manifold, is played by the algebra of smooth functions and by the Dirac operator acting on the Hilbert space of square integrable sections of the Clifford bundle.
+The integral $\int a\,dvol$ w.r.t. the Riemannian volume form is replaced by the functional

-$\tr_\o$ being the Dixmier logarithmic trace.
-There is a unique exponent $d_D$ (if any) giving rise to a non-trivial functional, called metric dimension (cf. \cite{GuIs9,CoMa}).
-The differential 1-form $da$ is replaced by the commutator $[D,a]$, the Lipschitz seminorm $\|da\|_\infty$ is then replaced by $\|[D,a]\|$, and the Riemannian metric can be recovered as a Monge-Kantorovitch distance among states
+$\tr_\o$ being the Dixmier logarithmic trace on the algebra of compact operators on a separable Hilbert space.
+There is a unique exponent $d_D$ (if any), called metric dimension (cf. \cite{GuIs9,CoMa}), depending on the asymptotic distribution of the eigenvalues of $D$, which gives rise to a non-trivial functional on $\ca$ via the formula above.
+In great generality, this functional is a positive trace on the algebra $\ca$ (see \cite{CGS}).
+In this way, on a manifold, one recovers the dimension and the integral.
+The differential 1-form $da$ of a smooth function $a$ on the manifold, is replaced by the commutator $[D,a]$, so that the Lipschitz seminorm $\|da\|_\infty$ is then replaced by the norm $\|[D,a]\|$ of the commutator.
+The Riemannian metric is generalized by the Connes distance between states on $\ca$, defined through the formula